DoubleBite/Sequence-to-General-tree/README.md

 # Sequence to General Tree: Knowledge-Guided Geometry Word Problem Solving

 This is the official repository for the ACL 2021 paper "Sequence to General Tree: Knowledge-Guided Geometry Word Problem Solving".
-In this paper, we introduce a **sequence-to-general-tree** architecture which aims to generalize previous sequence-to-tree models on the Math Word Problem Solving task. folr the ACL 2021 paper

-where we introduce a
+In this paper, we introduce a **sequence-to-general-tree (S2G)** architecture which aims to generalize the previous sequence-to-tree models.
+Instead of mapping the problem text into a binary expression tree, our S2G can learn to map the problem text into an operation tree where the nodes can be formulas with arbitrary number of children (from unary to N-ary).
+In this way, we can incorporate domain knowledge (formulas) into problem-solving, improving the solver performance and making the results more interpretable.